vtuonone/touchkit/README.md

 ## Issue tracking & Contributions

-This project is no longer maintained by Vaadin Ltd. If you want to contribute to the project, please create a fork.
+This project is no longer maintained by Vaadin Ltd, but lives as a community effort here.
+Use this repository for tickets, pull requests and enhancement ideas.
-If you want to become a maintainer, please contact Vaadin Ltd and we will redirect users to your fork.

 ## License